russfeld/ksucs-hugo/content/shortcodes/tabs.en.md

 See what happens to the tab views while you select different tabs.

 While pressing a tab of Group A switches all tab views of Group A in sync (if the tab is available), the tabs of Group B are left untouched.

+> [!note]
+> The selected tab will be [stored in the reader's browser](https://mcshelby.github.io/hugo-theme-relearn/configuration/sitemanagement/storedinformation).

 {{< tabs >}}
 {{% tab title="Group A, Tab View 1" %}}